kongaskristjan/fire-hpp/README.md

     * Program description
 * Ensure API user gets error message when using required positional arguments after optional positional arguments
 * `save(...)` keyword enclosing `arg`, which will save program from exiting even if not all required arguments are present or correct (eg. for `--version`)
+* `program --flags  --  --interpret-everything-as-positional-arguments-after-double-dash`
 * Remove exceptions

 #### v0.2 release

 * If exceptions are still enabled, allow positional arguments in both FIRE(...) and FIRE_NO_SPACE_ASSIGNMENT(...)
-* Modules (with separate help messages for each module (otherwise impossible without exceptions))
+* Subcommands (with separate help messages for each subcommand)